 - For additional detail about the application process for research pathway applicants please visit the research pathway applicant information page.

-The selection committee will start reviewing applications on October 21st and will begin sending invitations at the end of October.
-Interviews will be held from November through January.
+The selection committee will start reviewing applications on September 29th and will begin sending invitations in the beginning of October.
+Interviews will be held from mid-October through January.

-This year, due to COVID-19, all interviews will be conducted virtually.
+This year, in accordance with national guidelines, all interviews will be conducted virtually.